secmon-as-code/alertchain/docs/policy.md

 - `value` (any, required): Value of the Attribute
 - `id` (string, optional): ID of the Attribute.
 If not set, it will be assigned automatically.
 - `type` (string, optional): Type of the Attribute
-- `global`: (boolean, optional): If set to true, the Attribute will be available to all alerts and actions that have the same namespace.
+- `persist`: (boolean, optional): If set to true, the Attribute will be available to all alerts and actions that have the same namespace.
 If set to false, the Attribute will only be available to the action that created it.
 Default is false.
 - `ttl` (number, optional): Retention period of the Attribute in seconds.
-It's available only when `global` is true.
+It's available only when `persist` is true.
 Default is 86400.

 Within a single alert, the `key` of an Attribute can be duplicated, but the `id` must be unique.
 If duplicate `id`s are provided, the Attribute specified later will overwrite the earlier one.
 Please note that the execution order of actions within the same sequence is not guaranteed, so caution is advised when specifying IDs to avoid duplication.
 If you need to modify an Attribute, you can intentionally overwrite it by specifying its ID.